TRF Member Handbook: Working after Retirement

 You may get a job in a TRF- or PERF-covered position after you retire.
 This job may be with your previous employer.

-However, there is a law that says you must be separated from your previous employer for 30 days after you retire.
-You also cannot have an agreement, written or oral, to come back to work after 30 days.
+However, you must be separated from your previous employer for 30 days after you retire and you cannot have an agreement, written or oral, to come back to work after 30 days.

 If you acquire a job after retirement after meeting the 30-day requirement, there will not be any limits on how much money you can make.
 You will also still receive your monthly pension benefit.
-No more money will be placed in your ASA.
-You will not be earning any more service credit.
+No more money will be placed in your ASA and you will not be earning any more service credit.
 Your new job will not increase your pension benefit.

 The 30 days away from employment starts on your last day of work.
 If you are a teacher, it would be your last day in the classroom.